 Coaching courses are currently delivered across four levels and are accredited by Sport Ireland Coaching, the Irish governing body for coaching in all sports.

-The HSI Coaching Programme was originally implemented by the Equestrian Federation of Ireland (EFI) Coaching Committee in 1998 (now the HSI Coaching Committee).
+The HSI Coaching Programme was originally implemented by the Equestrian Federation of Ireland (EFI) Coaching Committee in 1998 (now the HSI Coaching Steering Committee).
 The aim of the programme is as follows:

 - Establish a practical coach education system

 - Maintain a recognised certification system for coaches

 Since the HSI Coaching Programme has been operational it has delivered hundreds of courses all around Ireland and further afield.
 The HSI Coaching system has been adopted by the British Equestrian Federation (BEF) and the Fédération Equestre Internationale (FEI).